AshleyHow/WindowsOSBuild/README.md

 Patch information retrieved from [Microsoft Release Health](https://docs.microsoft.com/en-gb/windows/release-health/release-information) / [Update History (Server 2022](https://support.microsoft.com/en-us/help/5005454) | [Server 2022 Hotpatch)](https://support.microsoft.com/en-gb/topic/release-notes-for-hotpatch-in-azure-automanage-for-windows-server-2022-4e234525-5bd5-4171-9886-b475dabe0ce8) pages and outputted in a usable format.
 These sources are updated regularly by Microsoft AFTER new patches are released.
 This means at times this info may not always be in sync with Windows Update.

+The project is now fully signed using a code singing certificate.
+If you have found this project useful please [:heart:Sponsor](https://github.com/sponsors/AshleyHow) to help fund future code signing certificates.

 ## Installing the Module

 ### PowerShell Support